Genez-io/genezio-landing-page/deployment-platform/content/posts/how_to_host_a_web_application_for_free.md

 - **000webhost:** Another option with unlimited bandwidth and disk space, but it also has ads and may experience occasional downtime.

-**Genezio: The developer's dream**
+**DeployApps: The developer's dream**

-Now, let's talk about {{< external-link link="https://www.genezio.com/" >}}Genezio {{< /external-link >}}, a platform that's quickly becoming a favourite among developers who want a free, scalable, and developer-friendly web app hosting solution.
+Now, let's talk about {{< external-link link="https://www.genezio.com/" >}}DeployApps {{< /external-link >}}, a platform that's quickly becoming a favourite among developers who want a free, scalable, and developer-friendly web app hosting solution.

-Genezio's serverless architecture means you don't have to worry about managing servers or infrastructure.
+DeployApps's serverless architecture means you don't have to worry about managing servers or infrastructure.
 It automatically scales to handle your app's traffic, so you can focus on what you do best – building awesome apps.

-Here's why Genezio stands out:
+Here's why DeployApps stands out:

-- **Generous free tier:** Genezio's free tier is truly generous, offering enough resources to run a small to medium-sized web app without any cost.
+- **Generous free tier:** DeployApps's free tier is truly generous, offering enough resources to run a small to medium-sized web app without any cost.

 - **Serverless simplicity:** Say goodbye to server management headaches.
-Genezio handles the infrastructure for you so you can focus on your code.
+DeployApps handles the infrastructure for you so you can focus on your code.

-- **Scalability:** As your app grows, Genezio scales effortlessly to meet your needs.
+- **Scalability:** As your app grows, DeployApps scales effortlessly to meet your needs.
 No more worrying about traffic spikes or outgrowing your hosting plan.

-- **Database integration:** Genezio provides a built-in serverless database that's easy to integrate with your app, saving you time and money.
+- **Database integration:** DeployApps provides a built-in serverless database that's easy to integrate with your app, saving you time and money.

-- **Developer-friendly:** Genezio's intuitive interface and comprehensive documentation make it a breeze to get started, even if you're not a DevOps expert.
+- **Developer-friendly:** DeployApps's intuitive interface and comprehensive documentation make it a breeze to get started, even if you're not a DevOps expert.

-Whether you're a hobbyist, a bootstrapped startup, or a seasoned developer, Genezio offers a compelling free hosting solution that empowers you to launch your app without financial constraints.
+Whether you're a hobbyist, a bootstrapped startup, or a seasoned developer, DeployApps offers a compelling free hosting solution that empowers you to launch your app without financial constraints.

 Simply choose the platform that best suits your needs and requirements as a dev and you'll be good to go.